tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 * [05_Ins_PCA.ipynb](Activities/05-Ins_PCA/Solved/05_Ins_PCA.ipynb)

 Explain to students that, Principal Component Analysis (PCA), is a statistical technique to speed up machine learning algorithms when the number of input features (or dimensions) is too high.
-Comment to students, that PCA reduces the number of dimensions by transforming a large set of variables into a smaller one that contains most of the information in the original large set.
+Explain to students that PCA reduces the number of dimensions by transforming a large set of variables into a smaller one that contains most of the information in the original large set.

 Open the unsolved Jupyter notebook, live code the demo and highlight the following: